 - Creating a detailed plan to ensure that all applications are completed, edited, and submitted on time.

-- Finalizing your SAT, ACT, and/or SAT Subject Test scores.
+- Finalizing your SAT/ACT scores.

 - Following each stage of the writing process for each application essay or writing supplement—even the super short ones.